Overview on the use of Family offices in “Les Echos”

 11 December 2015

-Here are some extracts translated into English from the interview of Robert Anthony:
+Here are some English extracts of Robert Anthony’s interview:

 Robert Anthony’s family office, which manages the interests of over a hundred very big international fortunes, holds the same point of view: “For our families which possess the properties in France, the strongest concern at the moment is the French tax system and which causes anxiety.”

 “We tell to our clients to keep the maximum of their assets outside France to avoid the French wealth tax and the inheritance tax which are particularly at costly.”

 Same approach of Robert Anthony, international family officer established in Valbonne: “Our deep conviction is that high-quality shares or equity funds are the best vehicle for the long-term performance.”
 It is the striking difference with most of investors who focus, on the short term as the “premium for risk” is now very high.